composer Kaitlyn Aurelia Smith debuted with the

 The instrumental novelty Who I Am & Why I Am Where I Am seems to be

-a leftover from another era.
+a leftover from a previous era.

 The multi-layered clockwork of I Am Learning hits the dancefloor